IBM/istio101/gitbook/overview/observe-telemetry.md

     IMAGE_PULL_POLICY_TOKEN="imagePullPolicy: Always" envsubst | kubectl create -n istio-system -f -
     ```

 > For mac users when the above commands are run you could see an error for `envsubst`.
-[This Stackoverflow Thread will solve this problem](https://stackoverflow.com/a/23622446/10272405)
+[This Stackoverflow Thread](https://stackoverflow.com/a/23622446/10272405) should solve the problem.

 2. Establish port forwarding from local port 8084.